 The chief natural significance of the three Tibetan zones consists in the arrangement of the rivers, which generally preserve a main trunk in the Zhunglam with branches in the Changyut and Lhogyut; and in the differences of hygrometric climate, which make the southern zone more moist and snowy than the others.
-But the classification appears to be disturbed here and there, either by natural irregularities in the plan of the country, or by the intrusion of political elements: nor can I answer for its application farther E. than U-Tsang.
-Thus the Zhunglam is by some considered to pass from Gar into Kangri and Horba, because the Gyalam, or artificial High road, here lies to the S. of the natural Mid-way; and Demojong and Lhopato may be reckoned parts of the Lhogyut, though anomalous projections beyond the natural limits of the zone.
+But the classification appears to be disturbed here and there, either by natural irregularities in the plan of the country, or by the intrusion of political elements: nor can I answer for its application Thus the Zhunglam is by some confarther E. than U-Tsang. sidered to pass from Gar into Kangri and Horba, because the Gyalam, or artificial High road, here lies to the S. of the natural Mid-way; and Demojony and Lhopato may be reckoned parts of the Lhoquut, though anomalous projections beyond the natural limits of the zone.